rsedighi/C-Projects/README.md

 C-Projects
 ==========

-This repository hold some sample projects I've completed in my C classes.
+This repository holds some sample projects I've completed in C.